Aided By: Faranight#0001

 Level Dependent CC

 Sucrose’s Elemental Burst CC properties are a bit peculiar.
 The ability to stagger and gather enemies to the burst CC is based not in stats, but the level difference between Sucrose herself and the enemy levels.
-Enemies that are within the level difference of 20 will be affected by Sucrose’s CC.
+Enemies that are not within the level difference of 20 will not be lifted by Sucrose’s Burst.

 Common Team Compositions